All Episodes

 By the way, the media agrees with that.

-He is he is not criticizing the media.
+He is not criticizing the media.

-The New York Times beating itself up over and Judy Miller, that's why she's out, actually, because she bought the lies of the Bush administration about weapons and mass destruction.
+That's why she's out, actually, because she bought the lies of the Bush administration about weapons of mass destruction.

 And the media feels chagrined and embarrassed.

-Lamb based Bush for his handling of the September 11th attacks accused the media of spreading lies, and that makes it Bush's fault, of course, because Bush lied to them and well is everybody else.
+And that makes it Bush's fault, of course, because Bush lied to them and well is everybody else.

-It questioned the letter questioned whether the world would be a different place if the money spent on Iraq had been spent to fight poverty.
+It questioned the letter, questioned whether the world would be a different place if the money spent on Iraq had been spent to fight poverty.

 Would not your administration's political and economic standing have been stronger?

-And I am most sorry to say, would there have been an ever increasing global hatred of the American government had you spent the money on poverty instead of the war in Iraq?
+And I am most sorry to say, would there have been an ever-increasing global hatred of the American government had you spent the money on poverty instead of the war in Iraq?

 Folks, too good to be true.